Jollywatt/typst-fletcher/manual.typ

 	})
 ))

-This correction is controlled by the `defocus` attribute of the node.
+The amount is controlled by the `defocus` attribute of the diagram.
 It is best explained by example:

 #stack(